 Hepatitis is a disease of the liver characterized by the presence of inflammatory(swelling/provoking) cells in the tissue of the organ.
-Hepatitis may occur without symptoms, but can lead to jaundice (a yellow discoloration of the skin, mucous membranes, and conjunctiva of the eyes), poor appetite, and fatigue.
+Infecting hepatocytes (check here for more information on it), HBV causes immune-mediated liver damage.
+Hepatitis may occur without symptoms, but it can lead to jaundice (a yellow discoloration of the skin, mucous membranes, and conjunctiva of the eyes), poor appetite, and fatigue.
 Depending on the cause, hepatitis can manifest either as an acute or as a chronic disease.
 Acute hepatitis can be self-limiting (resolving on its own), can progress to chronic hepatitis, or can cause acute liver failure in rare instances.
 Chronic hepatitis may have no symptoms, or may progress over time to fibrosis (scarring of the liver) and cirrhosis (chronic liver failure).
 Cirrhosis of the liver increases the risk of developing hepato cellular carcinoma (a form of liver cancer).
 The symptoms can become painful, and can be managed with different methods.
 Sometimes, in this day and age, classic medicines for pain relief is not enough, and medical marijuana needs to be introduced (depending on the location).
 Luckily for those suffering, derivatives of this pain relief drug can be found online and in store in many areas.
 Products infused with CBD extracts are in their plenty and can now be wholesale to retailers.
 You can see this cbd coffee wholesale provider as an example of this.
 Every method, piece of equipment, or product is different to suit the requirements of each person, they might find different methods work for their suffering.
 Despite this, there is no terminal treatment for this illness, only management techniques.
 However, there are various preventive measures that could help improve liver health such as including regular probiotics or nutritional supplements in your diet.
 Taking a look at different websites that tend to provide products reviews of various supplements (like Activated You reviews, for one) could help you cut to the chase of finding the right supplement that might suit your requirements.
 You can read more of the causes and treatments down below.

 - It’s commonly caused by a viral infection, but there are other possible causes of hepatitis.